warwickallen/algorithmic-pattern-generator/README.md

 ### Visual Test Suite

-Open `test-suite.html` in your browser for comprehensive visual testing:
+Open `test-suite.html` in your browser for comprehensive visual testing (live suite). `test-suite-old.html` is deprecated and retained only for historical reference.

 - Core simulation functionality
 - UI component testing